bchou2012/RoboND-DeepLearning-Project-Benjamin-Chou/README.md

 Udacity Deep Learning Project
 =

+**V1.1**:
+Added passing results at 160 x 160 resolution.
+Added section on project viability with other objects (see **Out of Scope Modeling**) .
+Clarified sections on encoders, decoders, skip layers, and project FCN.

 This project covers the theory and techniques in training a neural network to identify images of a target being followed by a quadrotor.

 ## Segmentation Network Theory